-GADC was established in Uganda in the aftermath of the LRA-instigated war which devastated the Northern region for nearly 20 years.
+GADC was established in northern Uganda in the aftermath of the LRA-instigated war which devastated the region for nearly 20 years.
 Under the direction of owner Bruce Robertson, the company revived and took control of the COO-ROM ginnery in Gulu 2009.

-GADC is eager and willing to engage in public-private partnerships to improve the communities
+“GADC is eager and willing to engage in public-private partnerships to improve the communities

 Geofrey joined GADC in partnership with Mercy Corps in June 2015.
 He received several trainings in production techniques, business skills and marketing.
-He introduced other income generating crops like sesame (simsim), chili, soybean and sunflower under the Transforming Agriculture for Improved Livelihood (TRAIL) project.
+He introduced other income-generating crops like sesame (simsim), chili, soybean and sunflower under the Transforming Agriculture for Improved Livelihood (TRAIL) project.
 Geofrey never looked back.
 He impressed the company by working hard and eventually he was entrusted to become a buying agent.
-Within the same year, he was pre-financed with 4.7 million UGX, approximately 1342 USD, earning a commission of 1,610,000 UGX, about 460 USD, and was able to buy 1.630 tons of simsim for the company for a period of 4 months.
+Within the same year, he was pre-financed with 4.7 million UGX, approximately 1342 USD, earning a commission of 1,610,000 UGX, about 460 USD, and was able to buy 1.630 tons of sesame for the company for a period of 4 months.

-‘My life as an AC has been an eye opener for me and enabled me to do more than I thought I could at this age.
+My life as an AC has been an eye opener for me and enabled me to do more than I thought I could at this age.
 I get a monthly salary, airtime of 10,000 per month and I reached a point where I can satisfactorily provide for my daughter, and other four dependents without any external support.
 This wasn’t the case before, even better, I constructed an iron sheet roofed house for my mother in Kitgum town’, she said.
 In 2015, Josephine started farming on 3.25 acres of land.
 She planted sesame and chili and applied the knowledge and skills of agronomic practice that she passes on to other farmers for both value chains.
 She harvested about 200 kgs of sesame, sold each kg at 2,000 UGX and earned about 400,000 UGX (119 USD).
 From another a quarter acre of chili, she earned 263,000 UGX (78 USD).

 Since Gulu Agricultural Development Company (GADC) offered me a good business opportunity I decided to work with them.
 “They trained me on organic farming principles” and latter offered me to work with them as a lead farmer!
 In 2015